logbyjungle/ReverendTranslated/README.md

 > make it so that if memory is full then it `rm -rf`s the translations
 > when the text is loading give it a default value of a loading wheel gif + a lot of \n so that the bottom bar isnt shown
 > add hotkeys to navigate chapters
+> check if the program is run correctly even if it is run from another directory